Trivadis/plsql-cop-sonar/README.md

 ## Further Information

-Please find further information about PL/SQL Cop on the [Trivadis](https://www.trivadis.com/en/plsql-cop) website.
+Please find further information about db* CODECOP on the [Trivadis](https://www.trivadis.com/en/plsql-cop) website.

 ## License

-The preview/trial version of PL/SQL Cop for SonarQube is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+The preview/trial version of db* CODECOP for SonarQube is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may obtain a copy of the License at https://creativecommons.org/licenses/by-nc-nd/3.0/.

 ![CC-BY_NC-ND](images/CC-BY-NC-ND.png)